KIT-TVA/quantum-pattern-detector/README.md

    ```
    python test.py
    ```
-   for evaluating the performance of our detection programs or
+   for evaluating the performance of our detection programs (this may take a while) or
    ```
    python scalability_test.py <argv>
    ```